 “If you understand your triggers you can manage your emotions even in the most challenging situations.”

-Alex Kingsmill, an evidence-based career coach, agrees: “Self-kindness will sustain your self-belief and energy.
+Alex Kingsmill, an evidence-based career coach at Upstairs Counselling, agrees: “Self-kindness will sustain your self-belief and energy.
 Kindness to others will build you an impressive reputation that will boost your career-advancing efforts.”